ryan-boder-zz/spark-intro-ruby/README.md

 rdd = $sc.text_file('data/atlas.txt')
 ```

-# Example 1 Counting Lines
+# Example 1: Counting Items
 A really simple example is to create an [RDD](http://www.rubydoc.info/gems/ruby-spark/Spark/RDD) and use it to count the number of items in the data set.
+In this case items are lines in a text file.
 ```ruby
 rdd = $sc.text_file('data/fruit.txt')
 puts '---- Number of Lines: ' + rdd.count.to_s